 Have you crossed the Northern Lights off your bucket list yet?
 This article covers all the basics: where to go, when, how to follow forecasts, what to wear and what to pack.
 A bit of planning will increase your chances of seeing auroras and ensure a good time!

 By booking an aurora tour, a seasoned guide will show you the best spots, give you insights about the auroras and help you with your camera settings.
 Many operators have special programs too.
 You can find tours on local travel websites.

 In fact, Lapland, the northern part of Finland, is one of the best inhabited regions for aurora hunting.
-According to statistics by the Finnish Meteorological Institute (FMI), the probability of visible auroras is roughly 75% during dark and cloudless nights in the Kilpisjärvi region, and 40–50% in southern parts of Lapland, near the Arctic Circle.
+According to statistics by the Finnish Meteorological Institute (FMI), the probability of visible auroras is roughly 75% during dark and cloudless nights in the Kilpisjärvi region, and 40–50% in Rovaniemi, on the Arctic Circle.

 The chances drop quite rapidly when you travel south of the Arctic Circle.
 For example, in Helsinki, the probability of auroras on dark and clear nights is only 5%.

 2. When is the best time of the year and day for auroras?

 To see the auroras from the ground you need three things: 1) auroras, 2) darkness and 3) a clear sky.